pablo-sch/keepcoding-05-frontend-javascript/docs/README.md

 - **HTML**: For structuring the content and building the layout of the web page.
 - **CSS**: For visual design and styling, ensuring an attractive and consistent user experience.
+- **JavaScript**: For adding interactivity and dynamic features to the website, enhancing the user experience with functionalities such as form validation, animations, and event handling.

 ## Installation and Usage Instructions